 - General interior cleaning – This will be a daily or weekly maintenance task and will include classrooms, corridors & entrance areas, changing rooms, toilets, gymnasiums, assembly halls, staff rooms – and any other indoor area within your school.

 - Restocking toilet and washroom facilities – Toilets are something that will be used every day and will need restocking regularly.
-Find a company like CS4 UK, that specialise in washroom replenishment for schools in order to maintain these facilities effectively.
+Find a company like CS4 UK, that specialises in washroom replenishment for schools in order to maintain these facilities effectively.

 - Electrical testing – This is vital and falls into the health and safety compliance we mentioned earlier.
 All electrical equipment will need to be professionally PAT tested to ensure that it is safe for everyone inside the building.
 Take a look at pat.org to find out more about electrical testing, and how often this should occur in schools.